velovint/trials-score/README.md

 ## TODO
-* Move Clear button to top menu
-* Page title on score entry page
 * Edit rider name/class
 * Display progress notification for both import and export
+* App icon
+* Configurable classes
 * Score formatter that can be shared between list and entry
+* Request confirmation before removing individ ual and all scores
 * How to use DI?
-* App icon
+* Change app name when launching
 * Publish to app store
+* ~Move Clear button to top menu~
+* ~Page title on score entry page~
 * ~score entry fragment scrolls to the top with each punch~
 * ~30 sections~
 * ~Close soft keyboard after saving rider info~